iocafe/iocom/extensions/ioserver/readme.txt

-8.1.2020 / pekka
+3.2.2020 / pekka
-The ioserver directory contains server end related extensions for base iocom.
-User accounts.
+The ioserver library server/controller extensions for iocom and implements basic server.
+The server functionality provided here is for IO network topology, user account and authentication.